History of British Columbia: British exploration and the Nootka Crisis

-Three years later, in 1778, the British Royal Navy captain James Cook arrived in the region, searching for the Northwest Passage and landed at Nootka Sound on Vancouver Island, where he and his crew traded with the Nuu-chah-nulth First Nation.
+Three years later, in 1778, the Royal Navy captain James Cook arrived in the region, searching for the Northwest Passage and landed at Nootka Sound on Vancouver Island, where he and his crew traded with the Nuu-chah-nulth First Nation.
 Upon trading his goods for sea otter pelts, his crew in turn traded them for an enormous profit in Macau on their way back to Britain.
 This led to an influx of traders to the British Columbian coast, and ongoing economic contact with the aboriginal peoples there.
 In 1788, John Meares, an English navigator and explorer, sailed from China and explored Nootka Sound and the neighbouring coasts.
 He bought some land from a local chief named Maquinna and built a trading post there.

 Two years later, in 1789, the Spanish commander Esteban José Martínez, a native of Seville, established a settlement and started building a fort in Friendly Cove, Nootka Sound, which was named Fort San Miguel.
 This territory was already considered as part of New Spain by the Spanish due to the previous explorations of the region.
 Upon Martinez's arrival, a number of British ships were seized, including those of Captain Meares.
 This originated the Nootka Crisis, which almost led to a war between Britain and Spain.
 Some months later, Manuel Antonio Flórez, Viceroy of New Spain, ordered a Francisco de Eliza to rebuild the fort.
 The expedition, composed of three ships, the Concepción, under the command of De Eliza, the San Carlos, under the command of Salvador Fidalgo and the Princesa Real, under the command of Manuel Quimper, sailed in early 1790 from San Blas in Nueva Galicia and arrived at Nootka Sound in April of that year.
 The expedition had many Catalan volunteers from the First Free Company of Volunteers of Catalonia, commanded by Pere d'Alberní, a native of Tortosa.
 The expedition rebuilt the fort, which had been dismantled after Martínez abandoned it.
 The rebuilt fort included several defensive constructions as well as a vegetable garden to ensure the settlement had food supplies.
 The Catalan volunteers left the fort in 1792.
 The Nootka Crisis however ended very much in favour of the British after the Spanish capitulated to British terms.
 Spanish influence in the region ended in 1795 after the Nootka Convention came into force.